Finding reliable beta readers is often a challenging process for new authors, especially if you’re working on a publishing schedule.

 You should aim to find at least three, but the more, the better.

-You want to know how readers react to your book.
+What they will read is a polished version of your manuscript, and you want to know how they react to your book.

 If you only ask a reader what do you think, you are unlikely to get much helpful information.